Poprad (self-propelled anti-aircraft missile system): Description

 The basic functions of the SPZR Poprad are realized by an integrated tracking and targeting head with highly dynamic and accurate drives.
 A set of electro-optics sensors (thermal imaging camera, daylight camera and laser rangefinder) works with the automatic target tracking system.
 The indication of targets is carried out via data transmitted via a digital channel from the automated air defense control system or is carried out autonomously.
-The kit includes a fire control computer, a navigation system and a IFF system.
+The kit includes a fire control computer, a navigation system and an IFF system.
 SPZR Poprad has been equipped with an inertial and satellite navigation system, thanks to which, after taking a fire position, the operator can immediately transfer the position of the set and the readiness status to the command system.
 The set is mounted as standard on the AMZ Żubr-P chassis produced by AMZ-Kutno.
 The design of the Poprad set minimizes the time needed to move from the transport position, in which the warhead is lowered and covered with roof covers, to the combat position.

 The Poprad set can operate as part of the classic air defense system or independently.
 If the set operates in the anti-aircraft defense control system (it has communication with it), it receives the indicated targets and the command to open fire from there.
 Information about the radiolocation situation is transmitted to the Poprad system thanks to the VHF radio station or via wire communication.
 SPZR Poprad uses ZDPSR "Soła" radar stations, which indicate targets for the Poprad set batteries.